One of Canada's greatest sons, E. K. (Ted) Turner helped set the stage for Saskatchewan's economic miracle.

-He diversified its holding and took on governments and vested interests in order to do it.
+He diversified its holdings and took on governments and vested interests in order to do it.
 Never afraid to make tough decisions, he even closed grain elevators in the face of farmer-led protests.

 Turner witnessed the rise and fall of the family farm, the rise and fall of the cooperative movement, and the transformation of agricultural policy in the age of globalization.